loopbackio/loopback.io/pages/en/lb2/Create-AngularJS-client.md

 title: "Create AngularJS client"
 lang: en
 layout: page
+toc: false
 keywords: LoopBack
-tags:
+tags: [getting_started]
 sidebar: lb2_sidebar
 permalink: /doc/en/lb2/Create-AngularJS-client.html
-summary:
+summary: The LoopBack AngularJS SDK enables you to easily creates a client JavaScript API to consume your LoopBack REST API.
 ---

-{% include content/gs-prereqs.html lang=page.lang %}
+{% include content/gs-prereqs.html two="true" lang=page.lang %}

-{% include note.html content="To follow this step, you should have a basic understanding of [AngularJS](https://angularjs.org/).
+{% include important.html content="To follow this step, you should have a basic understanding of [AngularJS](https://angularjs.org/).
 " %}

-The LoopBack AngularJS SDK automatically creates a client JavaScript API that enables you to make AngularJS calls to your LoopBack models.

 {% include note.html content="
 If you followed the previous step in the tutorial, go to [Introducing the AngularJS SDK](#introducing-the-angularjs-sdk).